 - To maintain the ability to charge premium products may require the firm to stay small.
 For example, many successful brand labels, like Prada, Ted Baker, Dolce & Gabbana may lose their ‘premium’ status if they become mass market.

-Price Skimming – a practise where firms try to capture consumer surplus from consumers with a willingness to pay a higher price.
+- Price Skimming – a practice where firms try to capture consumer surplus from consumers with a willingness to pay a higher price.